-You write games on your PC using the Basic4GL Mobile IDE, and run an test them there.
+Program on your Windows PC using the Basic4GL Mobile IDE, and run an test them there.

 The built in 2D sprite, tilemap and text routines make writing 2D games simple, and there are plenty of examples in the help files, demo programs and tutorials to get you started.

-Basic4GL Mobile also integrates with OpenGL ES 2.0, for more advanced 3D graphics and shader effects (more demos and examples to come).
+Basic4GL Mobile also integrates with OpenGL ES 2.0, for more advanced 3D graphics and shader effects.

 Test your game on Android mobile phone/tablet quickly and easily.

 Just install the free Basic4GL App from the Google Play store.
 The Basic4GL IDE generates a "program.vm" file containing your compiled program.
 Use a USB cable to drag it and any asset files your program uses into the "basic4gl" folder on your which the App automatically creates for you.
 Then run the Basic4GL App and your program is up and running.

 There's no need to install large SDKs or switch your phone/tablet to developer mode.
 Basic4GL is great for quickly prototyping mobile gameplay ideas.